Welcome to our Teamfight Tactics Items Tier List for Patch 9.22

 Attack Speed is king in this game.
 It builds your ult faster, and since there are no cooldowns some champs can abuse that.
-Mana aside, attack speed is great for damage and on-hit effects like glacial and mana burn.
+Mana aside, attack speed is great for damage and on-hit effects.
 The bow also combines into some of the best TFT combos which we will talk about later.

 This item has no combat stats and does nothing alone, but it has a lot of unique combinations which basically allow you to break the game rules and make awesome synergies.